dimmus/X11R8/doc/INFO_LIB.md

 The primary development code repository can be found at: https://gitlab.freedesktop.org/xorg/lib/libXt

+## libxshmfence - Shared memory 'SyncFence' synchronization primitive

+This library offers a CPU-based synchronization primitive compatible with the X SyncFence objects that can be shared between processes using file descriptor passing.

+There are two underlying implementations:
+ 1) On Linux, the library uses futexes
+ 2) On other systems, the library uses posix mutexes and condition variables.

+The primary development code repository can be found at: https://gitlab.freedesktop.org/xorg/lib/libxshmfence

 ## X11 - Core X11 protocol client library

 Documentation for this library can be found in the included man pages,